CoreMedia/feedback-hub-adapter-tutorial/example_provider.md

 ```

 If everything is configured properly, the Feedback Hub window will have
-an additional tab with your Feedback Hub provider:
+an additional tab within your Feedback Hub provider:

 ![Feedback Rendering](images/feedback_example_1.png "Feedback Rendering")